 One of the central ideas of Gurdjieff's teaching is that human beings are not complete; rather, we are an unfinished creation with enormous potential of which we are unaware.
 Our development is brought to a certain point by Nature, sufficient for the demands of ordinary life.
-Further development of our larger possibilities does not, and cannot, occur spontaneously, but depends on our active participation.
-Gurdjieff said:
+Further development of our larger possibilities does not, and cannot, occur spontaneously, but depends on our active participation, a work on oneself.

 "The evolution of man is the evolution of his consciousness.
 And 'consciousness' cannot evolve unconsciously.
 The evolution of man is the evolution of his will, and 'will' cannot evolve involuntarily.
 The evolution of man is the evolution of his power of doing, and 'doing' cannot be the result of things which 'happen'."

 This Work appears in many traditions in different ways.
 Gurdjieff spoke of three different approaches: through the body, the emotions and the mind.
 He proposed a Fourth Way that included all the parts.
 To that end, the teaching incorporates music, movements, and practical work with the aim of self-observation: a quiet, invisible movement toward oneself that reveals, over time, why and how and what one does -- and, above all, who is the doer.

 The Gurdjieff Movements, or sacred dances, offer a unique approach to self-awareness and the development of integrated attention.
 Classes work on a large repertory of dances and exercises, choreographed by Gurdjieff, primarily on the basis of models witnessed during his years of travel in remote regions.

 These Movements have a double aim.
 By requiring a quality of attention maintained on several parts at the same time, they help us to get out of the narrow circle of our automatism.
 And through a strict succession of attitudes, they lead us to a new possibility of thinking, feeling and action.
 If we could truly perceive their meaning and speak their language, the Movements would reveal to us another level of understanding.